-Students who are candidates for the degree of B. S. in the School of Chemistry must perform the laboratory work as laid down in some one of the prescribed chemical courses.
+Students who are candidates for the degree of B. S. in the school of chemistry must perform the laboratory work as laid down in some one of the prescribed chemical courses.

-A term of Photography will be provided for students who desire it; it will consist of text-book work, with recitations and daily practice.
+A term of Photography will be provided for students who desire it; it will consist of text-book work, with recitation and daily practice.